JesseHarder/LambdaToPi/README.md

 # LambdaToPi
-A web application that can be used to translate a lambda calculus expression into an equivalent pi calculus expressions.
+A web application that can be used to translate a lambda calculus expression into an equivalent pi calculus expression.